Home Courses Psychology and Counselling BSc (Hons) Criminology and Forensic Psychology

 Benjamin T. Sharpe

-Senior Lecturer in Cognitive Psychology and Programme Coordinator for the BSc Criminology and Forensic Psychology
+Senior Lecturer in Cognitive Psychology, Director of the Human Attention Laboratory, Coordinator for the BSc Psychology of Esports and BSc Criminology and Forensic Psychology Programmes

 Benjamin is a lecturer and a researcher in cognitive psychology at the Institute of Psychology, Business, and Human Sciences of the University of Chichester.
 Ben is currently a member of the Universities Academic Board and the Research and Innovation Committee, and staff CPD coordinator and technology officer within his institute.